DILLIGAFTY/SendIT/README.md

 Set up your own schedule based on how you want to play.
 Schedule shifts, rotations, continuous, or more!

 ### Dedicated Discord community and support
-Get help from the user community or use the ticket system for the more technical issue support.
-Our Discord protects members by only showing people of the same role thus looking as though we are inactive however we are active.<br>
+Get help from the user community or use the ticket system for the more technical issue support. <br>
 **[Click Here For Discord](https://discord.com/invite/Mc4j2daEH3)** ![Discord](https://img.shields.io/discord/1115084311025168506.svg?label=SendIT&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)<br>
 **[Click Here For Website](https://SendIT.mysellix.io/)** ![status](https://badgen.net/badge/Status/Online/green)